 Market Forces is about “using your money as a force for good”.
-With the banks comparison table our aim is to inform people about which banks are investing in the fossil fuel industry and enable individuals to take action, whether it is calling for better action from a bank, or finding an alternative bank that is not financing the coal, oil and gas industries.
-We’ve covered over 120 banks, mutuals and credit unions in the table and have made it as easy as possible to find information and take action to change your bank’s behaviour, or just change your bank!
+With our banks comparison table we aim to show people which banks are investing in the fossil fuel industry.
+We’ve included 106 banks, mutuals and credit unions in our table and tried to make it easy for you to find information and take action to change your bank’s behaviour, or just change your bank!

 Did we forget a bank or credit union?

-We have done our best to list every Australian bank, credit union and building society but if we missed any please get in touch by email and we will do our best to add them to the table: [email protected]
+We have done our best to list every Australian bank, credit union and building society but if we’ve missed any please email us and we’ll add them to the table: [email protected]

 This research identified loans made to global fossil fuel companies by banks operating in Australia between 2016 and 2022, alongside the banks’ current position on lending to fossil fuels.

 Includes banks operating in Australia which are registered with the Australian Prudential Regulation Authority (APRA) as either an ‘Australian-owned authorised deposit-taking institution’ or a ‘foreign subsidiary bank’.
 These categories represent retail banks which offer banking services to the general public and small businesses.

 Includes loans made by the banks between 1 January 2016 and 31 December 2022.
 These were identified using finance industry databases Bloomberg, IJGlobal and Refinitiv.
 Loans to fossil fuel companies were extracted from this data as described under Fossil fuel companies below.